modirniya/restful-ml-movie-recommendation/README.md

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

+## Acknowledgments
+This project drew inspiration from various resources on building recommender systems.
+Special thanks to Jill Cates, Data Scientist at Shopify, for her presentation on the Toronto Machine Learning Series (TMLS) channel, titled “Building a MovieLens Recommender System.”
+This video provided valuable insights into the structure and implementation of recommendation algorithms.

 ## License

 This project is open-source and available under the [MIT License](https://mit-license.org/).